Im-Rises/NBodySimulator/README.md

 ## Todo

-- [ ] Add OpenCL NBody simulation
 - [ ] Add Texture NBody simulation
-- [ ] Update the webgl version with the Texture version
+- [ ] Add mass to the Particle Struct to use it in the shader

 ## Images

 PLACEHOLDER